 - Interest distributions (not dividend) from AUTs, investment trusts and OEICs

 - Income from corporate bonds and gilts (government bonds)

 - Purchased life annuity payments

 What does the Personal Savings Allowance mean for cash ISAs?

 ISAs have become a hugely popular option for savers as returns on investments within an ISA are tax-free.

 Now that the PSA has been introduced, the lure of ISAs is lessened as the majority of people no longer have to pay tax on savings income earned outside an ISA.

-If you’re saving into stocks and shares, bear in mind that the Dividend Allowance means individuals can receive up to £2,000 each year in dividend income tax-free.
+If you’re saving into stocks and shares, there’s also the Dividend Allowance, which means individuals can receive up to £2,000 each year in dividend income tax-free.
 If you exceed this threshold and hold investments outside an ISA, you will be taxed at a rate of 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.